MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/s2d-manage.md

 ## Add a node to a hyper-converged cluster

-•	You can [add a new node](hyper-v-cluster.md#add-a-node-to-the-cluster) on a hyper-converged S2D cluster in the VMM fabric.
+-	You can [add a new node](hyper-v-cluster.md#add-a-node-to-the-cluster) on a hyper-converged S2D cluster in the VMM fabric.
 The new node can be an existing Hyper-V server, or a bare-metal physical server.

+> [!NOTE]

+> To add a new node to an existing S2D deployment from bare metal, you need to configure RDMA and SET.
+You can use the PCP post deployment script to configure these.
+Here is the [sample script](hyper-v-bare-metal.md#sample-script).

-•	When you add a new node on a hyper-converged cluster, VMM automatically discovers disks on the new node, and enables S2D.
+-	When you add a new node on a hyper-converged cluster, VMM automatically discovers disks on the new node, and enables S2D.
-•	VMM disables maintenance mode on disks, before adding them.
+-	VMM disables maintenance mode on disks, before adding them.

 ## Control storage resources with QoS